 Multi Use Communities

 Located one mile north of the Center City, the lies between the Avid-X-Change Music Factory and the Camp North End project on Statesville Ave. in the Greenville community.
 Nearly 1,000 persons are employed at Avid-X-Change and Camp North End is being marketed and a technology campus that can accommodate thousands of employees.
-Greenville is an urban renewal community experienced redevelopment waves in the 1970s and 1990s.
-Further redevelopment transformed a dilapidated Charlotte Housing Authority community into the Oak Park community via a Hope VI grant from HUD in early 2000’s.
+Greenville is an urban renewal community that experienced redevelopment waves in the 1970s and 1990s.
+Further redevelopment transformed a nearby dilapidated Charlotte Housing Authority community into the Oak Park community via a Hope VI grant from HUD in early 2000’s.

-Northend Square will feature 10,000 square feet of retail that is being developed by The Providence Group of the Carolinas.
+Northend Square will feature 12,000 square feet of retail that is being developed by The Providence Group of the Carolinas.
 The Drakeford Company will develop the 60 +/- residential component incorporating urban design features.
 This development will another significant component of the Statesville Ave. corridor redevelopment that houses the Brightwalk Community, the Charlotte Fire Department Headquarters, and the planned, 300 employee City Joint Communications Headquarters.